lukasyno/braintree_java_examples/README.md

 ## trcheckout

-A webapp example of creating one time transactions use the Braintree transparent redirect API.
+A webapp example of creating one time transactions using the Braintree transparent redirect API.
 See trcheckout/README.md for more information.

+## trvault

+A webapp example of creating customer and associated credit card vault records using the Braintree transparent redirect API.
+See trvault/README.md for more information.